ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of rain showers after 4pm.
-Mostly cloudy, with a high near 72.
-Southwest wind around 17 mph, with gusts as high as
+         <h3>This Afternoon</h3>A chance of rain showers.
+Mostly cloudy.
+High near 72, with temperatures falling to around 70 in the afternoon.
+West southwest
-         29 mph.
+         wind around 13 mph, with gusts as high as 24 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">